 - Easy to scale-up capacities from test results

 The proven design and performance of Alfa Laval solid bowl centrifuges are based on decades of research and development in challenging solid-liquid separation applications.
-In Australia, it has a particular focus on coal, copper, iron ore, gold, nickel and uranium tailings.
+In Australia, the technology is used for coal, copper, iron ore, gold, nickel and uranium tailings.
 The unique bowl geometries, exceptional solids handling rates and robust design combine to set new standards in mining tailings management.
 Alfa Laval solid bowl centrifuges are wear-resistant, made with high-grade materials to withstand harsh environment of erosion and corrosion.
-Its 1000mm machines offer with very large capacity, up to 80 dry tonnes per hour, specifically designed for heavy duties in mining and mineral processing.
+Its 1000mm machines offer with very large capacity, up to 60 dry tonnes per hour, specifically designed for heavy duties in mining and mineral processing.

 Get a quote or find out more about our solid bowl centrifuge trial unit